uwrit/postgis-docker/README.md

 $ docker-compose up
 ```

+And that's it!
 The build process will install PostGRES and PostGIS using the PostGRES base Docker image.
-The logic for dynamically loading and configuring the TIGER files is in [load_data.sh](./src/db/load_data.sh), which is a script adapted from the PostGIS default scripts TIGER setup scripts, but made reusable and dynamic.
+The logic for dynamically loading and configuring the TIGER files is in [load_data.sh](./src/db/load_data.sh), which is a script adapted from the PostGIS default TIGER setup scripts, but made reusable and dynamic.

 After setup is complete, test it out!
 ```bash